Tahiti's Little Sister

 I responded innocently enough,

 “Well, we’ll just have to wait and see what happens over the next few years, I suppose.
-Time will tell, as the saying goes.”
+Time will reveal the truth.”

 The next day, Joey drove me to LAX to catch the afternoon Air Tahiti Nui flight to Papeete, French Polynesia.
 Making our way slowly on the irritating, perpetually clogged Los Angeles roadways in varying states of disrepair, I considered asking Joey whether the severe drought conditions impacting his beloved California worried him in any way.
-I wondered if he had ever considered the possibility that perhaps human-induced carbon pollution was playing a role in the water stress that was slowly creeping into his part of the world.
+I wondered if he had ever considered the possibility that perhaps human-induced carbon pollution was playing the lead role in the water stress that was slowly creeping into his part of the world.
 In the last thirty years, heightened temperatures and aridity in the U.S. West have caused fires to spread across twice as much area as they would have otherwise.
-Like a growing atmospheric sponge, warmer air holds more moisture, and therefore exacerbates drought conditions and flooding equally.
-And more trapped heat energy up there means more extreme weather-related events down here.

 “Hey Joey, don’t you ever think that maybe …”